lgarin/transactional-interface/README.md

 ## Reproducer

 This projects includes two unit tests in the class `MyResourceTest`.
 - `testTransactionEndpoint` uses an endpoint implemented by a class method.
-This tests
+This test correctly stores a new entity in a new transaction.
 - `testDefaultTransactionEndpoint` uses an endpoint implemented by a default method.
+This test fails to store a new entity because no transaction has been started.